The Importance of Custom Foot Insoles for Children

 When to See a Specialist

-Regularly complains of leg, foot, or back pain.
+Leg, foot, or back pain.

-Has trouble running, walking, or keeping up with peers.
+Trouble running, walking, or keeping up with peers.

-Shows abnormal gait or posture.
+Abnormal gait or posture.

-Experiences frequent tripping or falls.
+Frequent tripping or falls.

 Conclusion